google_counter

 A special type of monoclonal antibodies is immune checkpoint inhibitors.
 These drugs target specific proteins and thereby make the tumor visible to the immune system.
 After the use of immune checkpoint inhibitors, glioblastoma loses its ability to go undetected by the immune system.
 This group of drugs includes PD-1/PD-L1 inhibitors.

-Vaccination is a form of active glioblastoma immunotherapy.
-This means that no ready-made substances with anticancer activity are introduced into the body; instead, the administered drug stimulates the activation of a person’s anti-cancer immunity.
+Vaccination has proven to be one of the most effective forms of glioblastoma immunotherapy, showing remarkable results in tumor suppression and prevention of recurrence.
+As a form of active GBM immunotherapy, the administered drug stimulates the activation of a person's anti-cancer immunity.
 This approach is more beneficial in the long-term perspective since such immunity persists long and allows for:

 • Preventing or fighting relapses